 When does a practice session end?

 A practice session ends in one of two ways.
-The first is if your child successfully completes the level, meaning they swallow two pills in a row for each level.
+The first is if your child successfully completes the level.
 The other way a session ends is if the 10 minute timer expires prior to completion of the level.